 This machine is a 6-inch heavyweight grinder that features a sturdy cast iron construction, in addition to a powerful motor that can reach speeds of 3,450 rpm.
 This bench grinder can be used for home use and industrial applications.
 Its clever design allows it to operate with minimal vibration and little noise for comfortable use.

-- Powerful 5/8 hp induction motor for heavy-duty grinding operations
+- Powerful 5/8 HP induction motor of the bench grinder is made for heavy-duty grinding operations

-- Industrial cast iron base and motor housing provide durability and prolong life
+- Industrial cast iron base and motor housing of the 6-inch bench grinder provide durability and prolong life

 This helps prevent metal fillings from being blown into your eyes.